iamnbutler/data/data/project/2015-11-25-design-workshop-posters.md

 status: published
 date: 2015-11-25
 edit-note: ""
+excerpt: The result of a rather unconventional workshop project.
+This is the artifact I produced as a summary of my exploration and making throughout the first half of Design Workshop.
 creator: Nate Butler
 ---
 After I wrapped up my period of deep design workshop exploration I wrote up some of what I discovered and created these posters.